wuzhiming/electron/docs/api/menu-item.md

   * `icon` ([NativeImage](native-image.md) | String) (optional)
   * `enabled` Boolean (optional) - If false, the menu item will be greyed out and unclickable.
+  * `acceleratorWorksWhenHidden` Boolean (optional) - If true, the item will continue to work when it is not visible in the menu.
   * `visible` Boolean (optional) - If false, the menu item will be entirely hidden.
   * `checked` Boolean (optional) - Should only be specified for `checkbox` or `radio` type menu items.